arsen/gulp-html-beautify/README.md

 # Information
-This is a gulp plugin for js-beautify.
+This is a gulp plugin to beautify HTML files.

 # Usage
 ```javascript